Dhanbad district: Rivers

 The Damodar is the most important river of the Chotanagpur plateau.
 It rises in Palamu and flows eastward between the plateaus of Ranchi and Hazaribag.
 It is joined by the Bokaro, the Konar and the Barakar rivers.
 The Damodar enters Dhanbad district at its confluence with the Jamunia, a stream which marks the western boundary of Dhanbad with Hazaribagh District.
 Further east, the Damodar is joined by the Katri River which rises in the foothills below Parasnath and traverses through the Coal-field Area.
 The Damodar flows for about 77 km through the district being joined by the Barakar at its eastern border near Chirkunda.
 The Panchet dam extending to roughly 6 km is built on river Damodar.
 The hydel station there generates 40,000 kW.

 The Barakar, which forms the northern boundary of the district, traverses about 77 km in the district.
-It flows in south westerly direction up to Durgapur and then south till it joins the Damodar near Chirkuda.
+It flows in south westerly direction up to Durgapur and then south till it joins the Damodar near Panchet.
 The Maithon dam is located on this river about 13 km off its confluence with the Damodar.
 Attached to it is the Maithan Power Station with a generating capacity of 60,000 kW.
 Among other small rivers in the district are Gobai, the Irji, the Khudia besides the river Katri.